 A company director can make use of business funds for a limited time through a director’s loan.
 However, as we discussed earlier, if loans are not repaid within a certain amount of time, tax will apply.

-Furthermore, you cannot keep making the same loan to yourself over and over again, i.e. paying it back before the tax-free deadline and then immediately taking another loan.
+Furthermore, you cannot keep making the same loan to yourself repeatedly, i.e. paying it back before the tax-free deadline and then immediately taking another loan.
 HMRC is wise to this strategy.
-It is known as ‘bed and breakfasting’ and it will attract tax.
+It is known as ‘bed and breakfasting’ and will attract tax.

 Pensions

 One of the most tax-efficient ways to extract profits from a company is to put funds into a pension.
-Making pension contributions avoids Corporation Tax, Income Tax, and NIC – as long as it falls within the annual allowance for tax-free pension contributions.
-This is currently £60,000 in the 2024-25 tax year.
+Making director pension contributions helps minimise Corporation Tax, Income Tax, and NIC liabilities – provided such payments fall within the annual allowance for tax-free pension contributions.
+This is currently £60,000 in the 2025-26 tax year.

-Moreover, if you take money out of your pension pot (when this is permitted – normally not before the age of 55), 25% of any amount that you take will be tax-free.
+Moreover, if you take money out of your pension pot (when this is permitted – usually not before the age of 55), 25% of any amount that you take will be tax-free.

 Employment Allowance

-The Employment Allowance is a scheme that allows certain limited companies to reduce their annual employer’s NIC by up to £5,000 each tax year.
-You can claim this allowance if:
+The Employment Allowance is a scheme that allows certain employers to reduce their secondary NIC liability by up to £10,500 each tax year.
+You can usually claim this allowance if the company has at least one employee (who is not a director) or two or more directors paid above the NIC secondary threshold.

 In other words, you cannot claim Employment Allowance if you are the sole director and do not employ anyone else to work in your company.

-What this means in terms of tax efficiency is that sole directors with no other employees may want to consider taking a salary of no more than the Primary or Secondary Thresholds (i.e. before NIC liability kicks in).
+In terms of tax efficiency, this means that sole directors with no other employees may want to consider taking a salary of no more than the NIC primary or secondary thresholds (i.e. before NIC liability kicks in).

 So there you have it…